sadik-malik/piplup/README.md

 ## [@piplup/rhf-core](https://github.com/sadik-malik/piplup-react-hook-form/tree/main/packages/rhf-core) & [@piplup/rhf-adapters](https://github.com/sadik-malik/piplup-react-hook-form/tree/main/packages/rhf-adapters)

-This package has been moved to its own repository for improved maintainability and more frequent updates.
-Visit the new [repository](https://github.com/sadik-malik/piplup-react-hook-form) for details.
+@piplup/rhf-core and @piplup/rhf-adapters have been moved to its own repository for improved maintainability and more frequent updates.
+Visit the new [repository](https://github.com/sadik-malik/piplup-react-hook-form).